loda-lang/loda-programs/programs/oeis/list4.md

 * [A221907](http://oeis.org/A221907) ([L05 program](221/A221907.asm)): 5^n + 5*n.
 * [A221908](http://oeis.org/A221908) ([L05 program](221/A221908.asm)): 6^n + 6*n.
 * [A221912](http://oeis.org/A221912) ([L05 program](221/A221912.asm)): Partial sums of floor(n/12).
+* [A221969](http://oeis.org/A221969) ([L50 program](221/A221969.asm)): Number of -n..n arrays of length 6 with the sum ahead of each element differing from the sum following that element by n or less.
 * [A222001](http://oeis.org/A222001) ([L04 program](222/A222001.asm)): Number of n X 3 arrays with each row a permutation of 1..3 having at least as many downsteps as the preceding row, with rows in lexicographically nonincreasing order.
 * [A222170](http://oeis.org/A222170) ([L04 program](222/A222170.asm)): a(n) = n^2 + 2*floor(n^2/3).
 * [A222182](http://oeis.org/A222182) ([L05 program](222/A222182.asm)): Numbers m such that 2*m+11 is a square.